elastic/logstash-docs-md/docs/lsr/plugins-inputs-salesforce.md

 * Value type is [password](value-types.md#password)
 * There is no default value for this setting.

 The security token for this account.
-For more information about generting a security token, see: [https://help.salesforce.com/apex/HTViewHelpDoc?id=user_security_token.htm](https://help.salesforce.com/apex/HTViewHelpDoc?id=user_security_token.htm)
+For more information about generating a security token, see: [https://help.salesforce.com/apex/HTViewHelpDoc?id=user_security_token.htm](https://help.salesforce.com/apex/HTViewHelpDoc?id=user_security_token.htm).

 ### `sfdc_fields` [plugins-inputs-salesforce-sfdc_fields]